 Get Your Grub On:

 Springdale: Plenty of good options.
 Very few chains, if any.
 Better availability of coffee and adult beverages than St. George.
-You will generally not go wrong with: Blondie’s or Pioneer for sandwiches or burgers; Zion Pizza & Noodle Company for, you guessed it, pizza and pasta; Oscar’s or Bit & Spur for Mexican slash southwestern; and Parallel Eighty-Eight for a splurge.
+You will generally not go wrong with: Blondie’s for sandwiches or burgers; Zion Pizza & Noodle Company for, you guessed it, pizza and pasta; Oscar’s or Bit & Spur for Mexican slash southwestern; and Parallel Eighty-Eight for a splurge.

 Springdale also has a decent (if small) grocery store, called Sol Foods, located just across the footbridge from the ZNP Visitor’s Center.
 If your timing is right, you may also be able to pick a few apples from the orchards of the Springdale Fruit Company.